You can configure your Zendesk Support instance to be open, closed, or restricted (see Configuring end-user access and sign-in).

 - If it's selected, deselect the Anybody can submit tickets option.

-Note: Deselecting this option can impact Web Widget functionality (see Using restricted Help Center content with the Web Widget).
+Note: Deselecting this option can impact Web Widget functionality (see Using restricted Help Center content with Web Widget (Classic)).

 - Optionally, in the Account emails section, select the Also send a welcome email when a new user is created by an agent or administrator option.
 For more information, see About new user email address verification and passwords.